bentsi/charybdisfs/README.md

     $ mkdir /path/to/.shadow_source_dir
     $ mount --bind /path/to/source_dir /path/to/.shadow_source_dir
-    $ python -m charybdisfs /path/to/.shadow_source_dir /path/to/source_dir
+    $ ./charybdisfs /path/to/.shadow_source_dir /path/to/source_dir

 Unfortunately, you can't use this trick with Docker container mount propogation together.

-## How to use CharybdisFS python client
+## How to use CharybdisFS Python client

 Import all libs

-    from client.client import CharybdisFsClient
+    from client import CharybdisFsClient
     from core.faults import LatencyFault, ErrorFault, SysCall
     import errno